Osvaldo Gutierrez: Career and research

+In 2006, as an undergraduate, Gutierrez researched the use of quantum mechanical calculations to study organocatalysis.

 In 2016, after Gutierrez completed his postdoctoral fellowship at the University of Pennsylvania, he became an assistant professor at the University of Maryland, College Park in the chemistry and biochemistry department.
 In 2021, Gutierrez was hired as an associate professor at Texas A&M University.
+In 2025, Gutierrez moved to UCLA.

 Gutierrez uses computer modeling to help understand chemical reactions before trying traditional methods.
 Gutierrez's model helps to experiment with less resources and predict how the atoms and molecules will arrange themselves during the chemical reactions, giving scientists a more accurate prediction.